zwsn/zsign-ios/README.md

 # zsign-iOS
-This is an implementation package of [zsign]https://github.com/zhlynn/zsign to sign apps in an iOS or MacOS app.
+This is an implementation package of zsign[https://github.com/zhlynn/zsign]to sign apps in an iOS or MacOS app.